End-of-Service Gratuity in the GCC (2026)

 - Years 5+: 30 days' basic salary per year of service

-- Cap: total gratuity cannot exceed 2 years' basic salary (capped at AED 50,000 in most employment contracts, though this is negotiable)
+- Cap: total gratuity cannot exceed 2 years' basic salary (UAE Ahead on the 2-year cap)

 - Resignation: Employees who resign receive full gratuity only if they have completed 5+ years of service.
 If they resign between years 1–5, they forfeit the entire gratuity (unless the employer consents otherwise).